wikimedia/pywikibot/pywikibot/README.rst

 You do not need to "install" this package to be able to make use of it.
-You can actually just run it from the directory where you unpacked it or where you have your copy of the SVN or git sources.
+You can actually just run it from the directory where you unpacked it or where you have your copy of the git sources.

 The first time you run a script, the package creates a file named user-config.py